oneeepp/superstore-sales-analysis/README.md

 ## Files in this Repo

 - `queries.sql` — All SQL queries used in this analysis (Q1–Q7), with comments explaining each business question
+- `analysis.py` — Python/Pandas version of the same analysis, used for cross-validation
 - `README.md` — This file